95dykim/ToyProject_WaveNetImplementation/README.md

 pydub

 # Dataset
-I have used the following albums as a training dataset:
+Beside of groove dataset, I have used the following albums as a training dataset:
 - The Arrogant Sons of Bitches - Three Cheers for Disappointment
 - Bomb the Music Industry! - Album Minus Band
 - Bomb the Music Industry! - Goodbye Cool World!